 Conclusion

-Barley is acceptable for fatty liver because of its nutritional content and the medicinal benefits it exerts.
+Barley can be consumed if you have a fatty liver disease because of its nutritional content and the medicinal benefits it exerts, according to all the studies mentioned throughout this article.